OWASP/owasp-mastg/Document/0x04c-Tampering-and-Reverse-Engineering.md

 - [Fridump](https://github.com/Nightbringer21/fridump "fridump"): a memory dumping tool for both Android and iOS.
 - [Objection](https://github.com/sensepost/objection "objection"): a runtime mobile security assessment framework.
 - [r2frida](https://github.com/nowsecure/r2frida "r2frida"): a project merging the powerful reverse engineering capabilities of radare2 with the dynamic instrumentation toolkit of Frida.
-- [jnitrace](https://github.com/chame1eon/jnitrace "jnitrace"): a tool for tracing usage of the Android JNI runtime methods by a native library
+- [jnitrace](https://github.com/chame1eon/jnitrace "jnitrace"): a tool for tracing usage of the Android JNI runtime methods by a native library.

 We will be using all of these tools throughout the guide.